perforce/helix-authentication-service/docs/Development.md

-The containers for the extension for integrating the authentication service with Helix Core are in a separate [repository](https://github.com/perforce/helix-authentication-extension) and can be installed using `docker-compose` as described in the documentation for that project.
+The containers for the extension for integrating the authentication service with Helix Core are in a separate [repository](https://github.com/perforce/helix-authentication-extension) and can be installed using `docker compose` as described in the documentation for that project.

 ## Automated Testing